leyyleyyy/ma-thesis/These.md

 *"We are often just reduced to four or five stereotypes," said Dr. Romana Ramzan, a game design lecturer at Glasgow Caledonian University in the UK.
 "It's usually summed up by the clothes we wear.
 So if you're a woman, you wear a hijab [...]
 If you're a man, you have a beard or wear your national dress."
 She added that Muslims are also often portrayed as aggressive and violent.
 "In games, we will be represented as the 'other' people who are the ones you have to kill.
 Usually it's a slightly dark-skinned character shouting Allahu Akbar, carrying an AK-47.
 Or he has a camel or a goat."*

-Nicole Lee, Shooting the Arabs: How video games perpetuate Muslim stereotypes,
+Nicole Lee, Shooting the Arabs: How video games perpetuate Muslim stereotypes

 ​	**2.4.1 La figure de l'Arabe : bon Arabe, mauvais Arabe, et ambivalence morale.**